-2 And opening His mouth2 He started teaching them, saying: 3 "Blessed are the poor in spirit,3 for theirs is the kingdom of the heavens.4 4 Blessed are those who mourn,5 for they will be comforted.
-5 Blessed are the meek,6 for they will inherit the earth.
-6 Blessed are those hungering and thirsting for righteousness,7 for they will be filled.
-7 Blessed are the merciful, for they will be shown mercy.8 8 Blessed are the pure in heart,9 for they will see God.
-9 Blessed are the peacemakers,10 for they will be called sons of God.
-10 Blessed are
+the heavens.1 4 Blessed are those who mourn,2 for they will be comforted.
+5 Blessed are the meek,3 for they will inherit the earth.
+6 Blessed are those hungering and thirsting for righteousness,4 for they will be filled.
+7 Blessed are the merciful, for they will be shown